-Only degrees in English Literature require the subject at A level, but as a highly well-regarded qualification, it is a very useful choice for almost any other degree course.
-An A level in English Literature guarantees that pupils have the very sophisticated levels of written and spoken communication and empathy, which are valued so highly by university admissions officers and employers today.
-Especially if you are interested in pursuing a degree in the arts or humanities, English Literature is a great and sometimes necessary option; yet because it is such a well-respected course, demonstrating your mastery of core skills in critical thinking, reading and writing, English Literature can also help you keep your options open for a broad range of degrees.
+Only degrees in English Literature require the subject at A level, but as a highly well-regarded and notoriously academically rigorous qualification, it is an excellent choice for almost any other degree course.

+An A level in English Literature guarantees that pupils have the very sophisticated levels of written and spoken communication and empathy which are valued so highly by university admissions officers and employers today.
+If you are interested in pursuing a degree in the arts or humanities, English Literature is a great and sometimes necessary option; yet because it is such a well-respected course, demonstrating your mastery of core skills in critical thinking, reading and writing, English Literature can also provide evidence of a wide skill set for a broad range of degrees, such as Law, Economics, Philosophy and Politics.